 This process was used to make the very famous prints of Ryoma Sakamoto leaning on a table, and Theodore Roosevelt.

-I have mounted many exhibitions, attended workshops and answered invitations to exhibit my work (For details, please go to News/Event.).
-And I currently managed a rental space and gallery called Park-front Space Iroha in Osaka, Japan
+I have mounted many exhibitions, attended workshops and answered invitations to exhibit my work in Seoul, Paris and Yekaterinburg (For details, please go to News/Event.).
+And I currently manage a rental space and gallery called Park-front Space Iroha in Osaka, Japan

 - Won Graduation Production Award, Photography Department, Osaka University of Arts